 Preheat oven to 375 degrees.
 Prepare a 9-inch fluted tart pan or pie pan by greasing sides and bottom with butter or oil.

-In a small bowl, add organic cane sugar.
+In a small bowl, add sugar.
 Using a microplane, zest lemon.
 Crumble zest and sugar together with fingers until combined, creating lemon sugar.
-This process helps release the natural oils from the zest, increasing flavor.
+This process helps release natural oils from the zest, increasing flavor.
 Set aside.

 In a medium size mixing bowl, whisk flours, baking powder, cinnamon, cardamom and salt.
 Whisk in lemon zest/sugar mixture.
 Set aside.

 In a separate medium size mixing bowl, whisk together eggs, olive oil, honey and vanilla extract.
 Add the almond flour mixture and whisk until batter is smooth.
 Pour and spread batter evenly into pan.